jeremyreeder/gridscout/docs/_posts/2018-07-05-building-the-rc1-a-lightweight-modular-carbine.md

 length of about 32 inches.

 <div class="gallery" markdown="1">
-![This Anderson receiver set (8.7-oz lower, 6.7-oz upper) from Wisconsin has no ejection-port cover and no forward assist, frills which in my view aren't worth their weight.
-The receivers are held together by 2A Armament titanium takedown pins made in southeast Boise, adding 0.1 oz.][progress-2018-06-21]
+![This Anderson™ AM-15 receiver set (8.7-oz lower, 6.7-oz slick-side upper) from Wisconsin has no ejection-port cover and no forward assist, frills which in my view aren't worth their weight.
+The receivers are held together by 2A Armament™ titanium takedown pins made in southeast Boise, adding 0.1 oz.][progress-2018-06-21]
-![The TacStar 10" carbon-fiber handguard weighs in at 7.3 oz, mounting hardware included.][progress-2018-06-22] *2018-06 — Project start*
+![The TacStar™ 10" carbon-fiber handguard weighs in at 7.3 oz, mounting hardware included.][progress-2018-06-22] *2018-06 — Slick-side receiver set; titanium pins; carbon handguard*
 </div>

-![This carbon-fiber buttstock, produced within spitting distance of my daily commute through Boise, weighs just 2.33 oz.
+![This carbon-fiber buttstock, produced by Incognito Arms™ within spitting distance of my daily commute through Boise, weighs just 2.33 oz.
 Compared to other stocks with an integral buffer tube, it appears to be the lightest on the planet.
-I plan to use a fixed-power scope such as this Japanese 6X model which, without mounting rings, weighs 9.8 oz.][concept-2018-07-31]
+I plan to use a fixed-power scope such as this Japanese 6X model, which weighs 9.8 oz excluding mounting rings.][concept-2018-07-31]
-*2018-07 — Incognito Arms buttstock; paper-doll mockup*
+*2018-07 — Carbon buttstock; paper-doll mockup*

 <div class="gallery" markdown="1">
-![This 5.9-oz Israeli magazine is made of steel, making it stronger than the aluminum USGI models that are prone to bending of the feed lips.
-Up until this point, the magazine in photographs has been a paper model, but the real magazines finally made it through customs.][progress-2018-11-14]
+![This 5.9-oz E-Lander™ magazine from Israel is made of steel, making it stronger than the aluminum USGI models that are prone to bending of the feed lips.][progress-2018-11-14]
-*2018-11 — E-Lander 17-round steel magazine*
+*2018-11 — 17-round steel magazine*
 </div>

 <div class="gallery" markdown="1">
-![The 6.5 Grendel Incursion barrel from Alexander Arms.][progress-2018-12-25T09:56]
-![The 13° Ergo Swift Grip.
-Unlike the originally planned Tactical Link™ 14° PDW grip, this grip lacks the backstrap, putting the palm higher for better recoil control and farther forward to make all all finger controls easier to reach.][progress-2018-12-25T11:07]
-![Incursion barrel and TacStar™ handguard installed.][progress-2018-12-25T11:19]
+![The 13° Ergo™ Swift Grip (2.8 oz with included screw) notably lacks the backstrap of the originally planned Tactical Link™ PDW grip, allowing the palm to rise slightly for better recoil control and moving it forward a little to make finger controls easier to reach.
+The Alexander™ Incursion barrel (1 lb, 7.9 oz), Aero™ barrel nut (1.3 oz), and TacStar™ handguard (7.3 oz with included hardware) are also installed.
+Total weight as pictured is 3 lb, 5 oz.
+The barrel came with an Alexander™ "hard-use" bolt assembly (1.5 oz), which in the absence of a bolt carrier is not yet installed.][progress-2018-12-25]
-![][concept-2018-12-25]
 *2018-12*
 </div>